aula_abierta_exposiciones_fotografias_catalogo_monumental_titulo

 Although its goal was to "briefly study the epochs and their archaeological periods in a synthetic manner, in order to then, in what should properly be called an inventory, proceed to the cataloguing of each monument, with the extension required by its importance", the result did not respond to these principles.

-4.-The photographs in the Monumental Catalogue
+4.-The photographs of Catalog Monumental

 Leaving aside the artistic and historical values of these photographs, this subject of documentation is crucial today for the knowledge of heritage.
 These images are visual records that allow us to perceive with absolute fidelity the state in which some cultural assets were in the first decades of the 20th century and thus to verify the subsequent evolution they have undergone.
 They also give us the possibility of learning about the ravages caused by the disentailments of the 19th century, and even of analysing the restoration criteria that were subsequently followed.